 - Here we have enumerated two usernames in the mail server.

-- Above figure shows SMTP Commands MAIL FROM and RCPT TO are utilized to send the forged mail to the receiver.
+- The above figure shows SMTP Commands MAIL FROM and RCPT TO are utilized to send the forged mail to the receiver.

-- Mailserver will reply with 250 code as sender and receiver are ok!
+- Mailserver will reply with a 250 code as the sender and receiver are ok!

 Sending Forge mail

-- Now its final step to use this open relay to send spoofed emails to receivers.
+- Now the final step is to use this open relay to send spoofed emails to receivers.

 - Utilize SMTP command DATA to compose the mail in the command line.

-- Above figure shows mail is forged from to subject: with the body of mail with some message to the receiver.
+- The above figure shows mail is forged from to subject: with the body of mail with some message to the receiver.

-- Enter . after composing the mail on the new line and hit enter to fire the spoofed mail to target.
+- Enter.
+After composing the mail on the new line and hitting enter to fire the spoofed mail to the target.